cihanisildar/algorithm_visualizer/README.md

-# JavaScript Algorithms and Visualizations
+# Data Structures and Algorithms with JavaScript

 This repository is my journey in learning data structures, algorithms, and core JavaScript.
 I aim to understand algorithms deeply by implementing them from scratch in pure JavaScript and visualizing them using the HTML Canvas API.